 At any point in the process, the respondent may accept responsibility for the conduct alleged in the complaint.
 In such cases, the Dean of Students may impose sanctions for violations of the Sexual Misconduct Policy.

 XI.
 INVESTIGATION OF A COMPLAINT

 A. Investigators

-The Office of Judicial Affairs will designate two Investigators specifically trained in sexual misconduct investigations to conduct a prompt, thorough, and fair investigation.
+The Judicial Affairs Office will designate two Investigators specifically trained in sexual misconduct investigations to conduct a prompt, thorough, and fair investigation.

 B. Investigation Process